OpenUK/publiccode.directory/entry-files/Readme.md

-# Federated YAML meta-files
+# Federated database 'entry' meta-files

-The directory index records locations of YAML files that hold the contents of each record.
+A main centralised index file links to federated entry files which contain the information of a particular record.
+These 'entry' files can then be managed by the software maintainer or a 3rd party, therefore sharing the upkeep of the records.

+# Sample entries

+Sample entry files are available in this repo.
+Details of the fields processed in the file are listed below.

-## Sample file
+## entry.json

-A sample file 'entry.yaml' is supplied here https://github.com/OpenUK/publiccode.directory/blob/master/entry-files/entry.yaml.
-This file includes the data fields and example usage.
+a JSON file including all fields required for this entry

-## publiccode.directory.entry.yaml
+## entry.yaml

-A YAML directory entry configurration file to be hosted and maintained by the owner of the project.
+A YAML file example.
+This will need to be converted to JSON for use as the directory only processes JSON entries.

-The directory contains the following types of entry:

-- Software
-- Case study
-- Policy
-- resource
+TODO: add conversion script / facility / command

 # Data fields: